bscs-dev-team/fs-vis-prototype/ISSUES.md

 ## REWORK
+* Pop up Editr
+* When editing existing graph, duplicate?
+Or replace?
+Only if previously saved?

 ## MAJOR
 * No graph view?
 Default "No Filters" has a no graph view?
 But then how do you select it again?